 1 stick butter, melted

 1 c. self-rising flour

 (I did not have self rising flour so I added; 1 ½ tsp baking powder and ½ tsp salt.)

 1 pint canned cherries or other fruit.

-Mix all together in 8 or 9 inch square (or similar size) baking dish, sprayed with cooking spray.
+Mix all ingredients except the fruit together in 8 or 9 inch square (or similar size) baking dish, sprayed with cooking spray.

 Bake in 350 degree preheated oven until golden brown and done--start checking around 30 min., could take up to 45 min. or longer.